 A healthy lifestyle all starts with water, as it quenches your thirst without all the calories of sugar-packed sodas and juices.
 Although water does not flush away fat, it does flush away waste and toxins from the body helping it function more smoothly.
 Studies show that those who drink more water weigh less, and they lose weight more quickly than people who don’t get their daily requirement of good old H2O.
 Try this fun Water Intake Calculator to find an approximate benchmark for your recommended daily dose of water based on your body, environment, and lifestyle.

 Drinking Water Keeps Hunger At Bay:

-If you feel hungry, before you reach for your food delivery app or race to the fridge, take a minute to pause and assess your body’s signals.
+Water also makes you feel fuller longer, so you’ll eat less at and in-between meals.
+So, if you feel hungry, before you reach for your food delivery app or race to the fridge, take a minute to pause and assess your body’s signals.
 You may notice that your body is sending you thirst signals, rather than hunger ones.
 This is because your brain actually emits a hunger signal when you’re dehydrated, so the body thinks that it needs food when what it’s really asking for is water.
 Plus, the symptoms of dehydration (weakness, dizziness, etc.) mimic those of hunger.
 To test or help identify your body’s signals, we recommend drinking a glass of water and waiting 15 minutes before reaching for a snack the next time you’re hungry.
 Practicing this process a few times will help you identify when you’re actually hungry, and when you’re just thirsty.